Hurricane Ian floods leave mess, insurance questions behind

 Then it started coming in from outside the house.
 Eventually, the family was forced to climb on top of their kitchen cabinets — they put water wings on their 1-year-old — and were rescued the next day by boat.

-After the floodwaters had finally gone down Barrett and her family were cleaning out the damp and muddy house.
-On the front lawn lay chairs, a dresser, couch cushions, flooring planks and a pile of damp drywall.
+After the floodwaters had finally gone down, Barrett and her family cleaned out the damp and muddy house.
+On the front lawn lay chairs, a dresser, couch cushions, flooring planks, and a pile of damp drywall.
 Similar scenes played out across the block as residents tried to clear out the soggy mess before mold set in.

-North Port is about 5 miles inland and the Barretts - like many of its residents - live in areas where flood insurance isn’t required and therefore, don’t have it.
+North Port is about 5 miles (8 kilometers) inland, and the Barretts - like many of its residents - live in areas where flood insurance isn’t required and, therefore, don’t have it.
 Now many wonder how they’ll afford much-needed repairs.

 “Nobody in this neighborhood has flood insurance because we are a nonflooding area,” she said.
 “But we got 14 inches of water in our house.”